 Other factors to consider are the existing infrastructure, analytical data needs, and storage preferences, whether cloud or local, are only a subset of reasons why a company may choose one BI product over the other.

-How to choose between Tableau and Looker
+How to choose between Tableau vs Looker

 A business need for a BI software solution was identified as a requirement.
 Next, the company generates a list of requirements on why BI software is needed.
 These requirements vary from company to company, but they are the driving force behind choosing a BI solution.
 Finally, decision-makers are on track to make the right decision using the key features and the comparison overview along with additional research.